Ivo-Balbaert/The_Way_to_Jai/2_Setting_up_a_Jai_Development_Environment/2_Setting_up_a_Jai_Development_Environment.md

 Now open a terminal in your Jai root folder, and type the command:
     - on Windows: `jai -version`
-    - on Linux (or WSL2 in Windows): `./jai -version` , it will show the following output (for you your actual version):
+    - on Linux (or WSL2 in Windows): `./jai -version` , it will show the following output (for your actual version):

 _Version: beta 0.1.036, built on 17 August 2022._

-But of course you'll want to be able to use Jai from any directory:
+But of course you'll want to be able to use Jai from any directory, let's see how this can be done.

 ### 2.2.2 Making the jai command system-wide available